Eat for Your Eyes: Key Nutrients That Protect Vision and Balance Blood Sugar

 Your Kitchen Is a Place of Prevention

-You’re not just adding health to your days—you’re adding days to your life.
+You’re not just adding health to your days.
+You’re adding days and clearer sight to your life.

 Bonus Tip